 Carlos Gardel

 Carlos Gardel (born Charles Romuald Gardès; 11 December 1890 – 24 June 1935) was a French-born Argentine singer, songwriter, composer and actor, and the most prominent figure in the history of tango.
 He was one of the most influential interpreters of world popular music in the first half of the 20th century.
 Gardel is the most famous popular tango singer of all time and is recognized throughout the world.
-He was notable for his baritone voice and the dramatic phrasing of his lyrics.
+Described variously as a baritone or tenor because of his wide vocal range, he was known for his rich voice and dramatic phrasing.
 Together with lyricist and long-time collaborator Alfredo Le Pera, Gardel wrote several classic tangos.

 Gardel died in an airplane crash at the height of his career, becoming an archetypal tragic hero mourned throughout Latin America.
 For many, Gardel embodies the soul of the tango style.
 He is commonly referred to as “Carlitos”, “El Zorzal” (“The Song thrush”), “The King of Tango”, “El Mago” (The Wizard), “El Morocho del Abasto” (The Brunette boy from Abasto), and ironically “El Mudo” (The Mute).